-New Years Resolutions: What You Need to Know
+New Year's Resolutions: What You Need to Know to Stay Motivated

 A Rookie Mistake

-Ahh New Years... the time of year that everyone tells themselves lies, and then wakes up the next day and finds an excuse to not to live up to their expectations.
-Now, don't get me wrong, I love New Years... but I can't stand listening to people talk about their resolutions.
+New Years, the time of year that everyone tells themselves lies, and then wakes up the next day and finds an excuse not to live up to their expectations.
+Now, don't get me wrong, I love New Years, but I can't stand listening to people talk about their resolutions.
 I mean, resolutions are a good thing, if they're reasonable.
-But believe me, we've all heard the classic
+But, believe me, we've all heard the classic lies:

 That right there, ladies and gents, is an example of a rookie mistake.
 We've all told ourselves these lies at one point in our lives.
-And, to top it all off, ninety percent of the time we subconsciously know that we won't follow through with these resolutions anyways.
-So, I'm here to give you a brief background on resolutions, ways to make a good one, and how to stick to it this year.
+To top it all off, ninety percent of the time, we subconsciously know that we won't follow through with these resolutions anyways.
+So, I'm here to give you a brief background on resolutions, ways to make a good one, and how to stick to it this year!

 Simply, a new years resolution is a tradition in which a person decides to change a displeasing habit or trait of theirs.
 It is believed that this tradition first began with the Babylonians around 4,000 years ago.
 Their New Year began in mid-March when they planted their crops.
 It was at this time that a 12-day, huge religious festival called Akitu took place.
 During this festival, the Babylonians crowned a new king or re-declared their loyalty to the current one.
 They also promised the gods that they would return any borrowed objects and repay their debts.
 These pledges are believed to be the origin of our modern-day New Years resolutions.